 Exhibit 4.
-Projected cost savings and deaths averted due to HAC changes to date from 2015 through 2017, compared with 2014 baseline
+Projected cost savings and deaths averted due to HAC changes to date from 2015 through preliminary 2017 data, compared with 2014 baseline

-Note: Totals are rounded and thus may not reflect the total obtained by adding the individual cells
+Note: Totals are rounded and thus may not reflect the total obtained by adding the individual cells.